Nazis Misappropriated My Privacy!

-Given all the renewed interest in privacy rights in the so-called Post Snowden Era, I’d thought I’d clarify a misattributed quote floating around:
+Given all the renewed interest in privacy rights in the so-called Post Snowden Era, I’d thought I’d clarify a misattributed quote floating around: “You have nothing to fear, if you have nothing to hide”

 Since 2011, the phrase has been used as a common retort to privacy concerns.
 In recent years, privacy advocates have turned the tables attributing the quote to Joseph Goebbels, the Minister of Propaganda of Nazi Germany.
 Since nobody wants to be on the side of Nazis, the quote is now associated with pro-privacy.
 However, Godwin’s law begs us to be skeptical on the source.